-Salvation Army of McDonald County – $2,000 to help with masks & hand sanitizers for nursing homes.
+Salvation Army of McDonald County – $2,000 to help with masks and hand sanitizer for nursing homes.

 Springdale School District – $1,000 to help the Springdale Speaks – Virtual Mentoring/Counseling Program for Elementary School Students in Marshallese, Spanish and English.

-Sunshine School & Development Center – $2,400 to help with the expense for the Zoom account needed to move all classroom instruction online during the crisis.
+Sunshine School and Development Center – $2,400 to help with the expense for the Zoom account needed to move all classroom instruction online during the crisis.

-Teen Action and Support Center – $2,500 to help provide teens needing food and other needs including diapers and wipes for teen parents.
+Teen Action and Support Center – $2,500 to help teens needing food and other necessities, including diapers and wipes for teen parents.